Rounak1234567/Rounak1234567/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=Rounak/1234567.Rounak/1234567)

 </p>
-<div size='20px'> Hi!
-My name is Rounak Mojumder.
-Thank You for taking the time to view my GitHub Profile :smile:
+<div size='20px'> Rounak Mojumder, a dedicated Full Stack Web developer based in India, with a specialized skill set that enables me to build robust web applications.
+I am adept in both front-end and back-end and have an eye for performance and accuracy. :smile:
 </div>

 <h2> About Me </h2>